evanschaba/bounce_shield/docs/game-details.md

-# Game Details - BounceShield
+# Game Details - bounce_shield

 ## Overview

-**BounceShield** is an engaging and simple arcade game where the player controls a bar to bounce a ball and prevent it from falling off the screen.
+**bounce_shield** is an engaging and simple arcade game where the player controls a bar to bounce a ball and prevent it from falling off the screen.
 The game includes a basic scoring system, hearts that represent lives, and milestones that grant the player more hearts or increase the size of the bar for added challenge.

 ## Features